SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 ###[Q] Vandalism
 Please do not vandalize your posts.
 By posting on the Stack Exchange network, you've granted a non-revocable right for SE to distribute that content (under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)).
 By SE policy, any vandalism will be reverted.
-If you would like to disassociate this post from your account, see [What is the proper route for a disassociation request?](https://meta.stackoverflow.com/q/323395)

 ###[Q] Ask good!
 Please see [ask] and [The perfect question](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/).